Latri Nyima Dakpa Rinpoche’s

 Many practitioners adopt the Ngöndro as their main practice at least one time in their lives and complete the nine sets of 100,000 repetitions of the “inner” practices.
 Within these practices is contained the entire path to liberation.

 This course includes both the “outer” and “inner” preliminary practice.
 The “outer” practices include: the four-fold practice to train one’s mind, which includes the realization of the preciousness of this life, uncertainty, the laws of karma and cyclic existence; the proper way to receive Bön teachings; and the ten virtuous and ten non-virtuous actions.

 The “inner” practices include: generating the mind of enlightenment (Semkyed); taking refuge (Kyabdro); confession (Shakpa) and the 100-syllable mantra; mandala offering (Mandal Bulwa); developing your inner connection with the Teacher to receive blessings for self-realization (Lamai Naljor); prostrations (Chak); and the three essence of Bön (Nying Po Namsum), specifically the Sa Le Oed, Ma Tri, and Du Tri Su.

-Latri Nyima Dakpa Rinpoche is a serious teacher of Bön.
-He truly wants to know his students fully understand what he is teaching and receive the support they need to absorb the teachings of Bön.
+Latri Nyima Dakpa Rinpoche is a serious teacher of Bön who follows the texts and the sMenri Monastery way of teaching.
+He genuinely wants his students to fully understand what he is teaching and receive the support they need to absorb the teachings of Bön.